 The public sector has always lagged in innovation because of many factors, chief of which is legacy systems.
-But the COVID-19 pandemic necessitated the implementation of modern technological infrastructures to handle the current socio-cultural landscape.
+But the tides are turning.
+The pandemic highlighted the need for adaptation, whereas the development of AI brought new possibilities.
+By embracing modern technologies, governments can finally leapfrog outdated systems and deliver efficient and citizen-centered services.

 Prioritize Adaptive Data Privacy